Wang-Jingyi09/react-assignment/README.md

 1. Update 'homePage.js' to process the filterMoviesCard input and update the status.
 UseQuery can correctly call the 'getMovies' function from 'tmdb-api.js'

+## add a new endpoint /trending

+1. Add a new API function of a static endpoint /trending/movie/week to acquire trending movie list weekly.

+1. Use the useQuery hook and the getTrendingMovies function to request trending movie data from the API.
+When the component is re-rendered, the data is updated weekly according to what I set in 'staleTime'.
+Handling load state and error state.
+If the request is in progress, it displays a load indicator ('Spinner').
+If the request goes wrong, it displays an error message.The obtained movie data is stored in the movies variable and passed to the MovieListPageTemplate component for rendering.For each movie, I provide two actions: Add to 'Favorites' and add to 'MustWatch'.
+Use 'localStorage' to store movies that are marked as must watch.

+1. Add a route in src/index.js to point to the new trending movie page.